jim-easterbrook/pywws/doc_src/guides/twitter.rst

 Authorise pywws to post to your Twitter account
 -----------------------------------------------

+If you run pywws on a low power device such as a router, you may find it easier to run this authorisation step on another computer.
+Use an empty 'data' directory -- a ``weather.ini`` file will be created whose contents can be copied into your real ``weather.ini`` file using any text editor.

 Make sure no other pywws software is running, then run :py:mod:`~pywws.TwitterAuth`::